Your next opportunity may not come from above: lose your “networking intimidation” and learn how to use your network more effectively

 Here’s what can make the idea of networking less scary: most of the time, it is simply building relationships.

 According to the Harvard Business Review, a personal network can act as a safe space for your growth and development.
-In addition, when you’re ready for a new challenge, your personal network can provide you with referrals.
+Also, when you’re ready for a new challenge, your network can provide you with referrals.